We all have goals that we are working towards: some are large, others are small.

 Be Grateful for Opportunities That Bring You a Step Closer To Your Goals

 Goals are achieved through the consistent application of small actions that bring you closer to your dreams, one day at a time.

 You are staring at your latest effort to achieve it – that drawing, that latest appetizer, that software program – realizing that you are nowhere near where you want to be.

 You’ve put so much effort into accomplishing this goal and still have nothing to show for it.

-You might say “I’m doing it, I’m making it happen, I’m putting this idea into execution” – when instead, we should be grateful for the opportunity that have led us here.
+You might say “I’m doing it, I’m making it happen, I’m putting this idea into execution” – when instead, we should be grateful for the opportunity that has led us here.

-Let us be grateful for this side hustle, this after-hours project, this idea rattling around in our head.
+Let us be grateful for this side hustle, this after-hours project, or this idea rattling around in our head.

 How many people are given the same opportunity?

-How many have the resources to be able to start?
+Do other people have the resources to be able to start?

 How many have the support of family and friends to enable them to keep working towards this goal?

 Instead, we should focus on how lucky we are and be grateful for the opportunity we have to keep working.

 This will enable you to keep going for your own reasons – not for what you see in others.